psilons/pypigeonhole-build/docs/impl_notes.md

   back to the current channels since they are widely used and referred.
   Otherwise, we may break a lot of tools based on this information.
   >Please check in these generated files, but do not manually change them.
   GitHub uses requirements.txt to figure out the dependencies.
+GitHub action refers environment.yaml.
 Other CI tools may use these files as well.

   We have to deal with these in every project, so we isolate these changes in one place.